boochtek/tech_radar/process.md

 Tech Radar - Process
 ====================

+* README best practices:
+    * Include license summary and link to LICENSE.md file
+    * Include contributing summary and link to CONTRIBUTING.md file
+    * Include code of conduct summary (in Contributing section) and link to CoC file
 * [Pronto](https://github.com/mmozuras/pronto)
     * Allows running tools like linters and checkers
     * Only looks at files that have changed